perladvent/perldotcom/content/article/the-rock-pi-s-or-how-to-get-gpio-input-without-a-library.md

     "draft"       : true,
     "image"       : "/images/the-rock-pi-s-or-how-to-get-gpio-input-without-a-library/rockpi.jpg",
     "thumbnail"   : "",
-    "description" : "There are lots of single board computers out there, but not all of them have an simple library for getting input on a pin.
-Never fret, because most of them run Linux, and it's easy to access pins with just Linux.", "categories"  : "hardware"
+    "description" : "There are lots of single board computers out there.
+GPIO (General Purpose Input Output) is what we usually use to see if something is on or off, but not all of these newer boards have a simple library for accessing them in Perl.
+Never fret, because most of them run Linux, and it's easy to access hardware pins with just Linux.", "categories"  : "hardware"
   }